 Overnight in Punakha.

 Visit Chhimi Lhakhang temple dedicated to saint Drukpa Kinley (15c) popularly known for his offbeat antics and jokes, and as protagonist in most of the local folklores.
 Drive further to Wangdue and visit the remains of its Dzong and continue to Thimphu.
 Upon arrival in Thimphu, we can begin with a visit to Memorial Chorten, Buddha Statue, Takin Reserve, Zilukha Nunnery, Textile musuem and the weekend market as per your interest and time.
 Overnight in Thimphu.

 Day 10: Thimphu – Paro

-After breakfast visit the remaining sites of attractions if you have missed the previous day and drive to Paro.
-The drive to Paro takes a little more than an hour.
+After breakfast, visit the remaining attractions if you have missed the previous day and then drive to Paro.
+The drive to Paro takes about an hour.
 Paro is one of serene and loveliest valley in Bhutan.
 Upon arrival, cross the archaic wooden cantilever bridge to visit Rinpung Dzong erstwhile fortress converted into office of district administration and monastic body now.
 Also visit nearby National Museum that houses some of finest specimen of Bhutanese arts.
 Then we drive short distance to visit some monasteries that define Paro such as Kichu & Dungtse Lhakang.
-Subsequently, walk into the village and visit a local farmhouse strike in conversation with locales to gain insights into their daily life.
+Subsequently, walk into the village and visit a local farmhouse, strike in conversation with locales to gain insights into their daily life.
+Overnight in Paro

 Day 11: Paro (Takstang trek)